Pihanga

-Pihanga is a 1326 m andesitic volcanic peak in the North Island Volcanic Plateau, located to the north of Mount Tongariro, between Tongariro and Lake Taupo.
+Pihanga is a 1326 m andesitic volcanic peak in the North Island Volcanic Plateau, located to the north of Mount Tongariro, between Tongariro and Lake Taupō.
+The nearest town to Pihanga is Tūrangi.

 Lake Rotoaira lies to the south-west of Pihanga, and the smaller Lake Rotopounamu is situated on the south-western flank of the volcano, near Te Ponanga Saddle.
 Across the saddle to the west is the volcanic peak of Tihia.

 Pihanga and Lake Rotopounamu are part of the 5,129ha Pihanga Scenic Reserve, which in 1975 was added to the Tongariro National Park.

 Pihanga appears to have a large crater, but this is in fact the result of erosion, and the "crater" quickly narrows into a steep gorge.

 Geology

 Eruptions from Pihanga last occurred more than 20,000 years ago.
-The more recent eruptions are consistent with the north-north-east to south-south-west alignment of the present southern Taupo Volcanic Zone rifting.
+An age of 123 ± 10 ka has been challenged and potentially redating suggests first formation greater than 180,000 years ago.
+The more recent eruptions are consistent with the north-north-east to south-south-west alignment of the present southern Taupō Volcanic Zone rifting.
 Just to the east is the Poutu Fault Zone.